baky0905/personal-website/docs/bookmarks.md

 ## Integrated Development Environments (IDE) and Editors

 💻💻💻💻💻

-- [RStudio](https://www.rstudio.com) – RStudio is an integrated development environment (IDE) with all of the tools required to work with R in one place (console, source, plots, workspace, help, history, syntax highlighting,...). ✔️🌎

 - [Visual Studio Code](https://code.visualstudio.com/) - Visual Studio Code is a source-code editor developed by Microsoft for Windows, Linux and macOS. ✔️🌎